keelancook/notebook/_notes/Contextualization on the Mission Field.md

 ### Clark's Parameters for Contextualization
 [[Clark, *To Know and Love God*, 77.::rmn]]
-1. Recognize that there is cultural influence on all theological interpretation.
+1. Recognize that there is a cultural influence on all theological interpretations.
-2. Intentionally adopt a self-critical stance toward our own culture and other cultrues.
+2. Intentionally adopt a self-critical stance toward our own culture and other cultures.
 3. But be clear that theology needs to achieve cultural relevance.
 4. Yield to the priority of Scripture over any and all assumptions and pre-understandings.